 - Doesn’t crumble apart.
 (Huge pet peeve of mine)

-- Has to have
+- Has to have major depth of flavor!

 - Each piece should cut very clean & be able to stand up by itself when sliced thick enough (think Starbucks).